francoisgeorgy/pacer-editor/README.md

 # Pacer web editor

-Configure your Nektar Pacer MIDI controler with your web browser.
+Configure your Nektar Pacer MIDI controller with your web browser.

 # Requirements